dchosnek/intersight-terraform-hierarchical-orgs/modules/intersight-org-sharing/README.md

 - child organizations
 - one resource group per child organization
 - IAM sharing rules from every parent org to every child org
+- child org permissions that grant Administrator privileges in the child org and Read-Only in all parents

 ## Relationship Diagram